To describe what Sensory Processing Disorder (SPD) is, we need to first look at what the terms Sensory Integration and Sensory Processing mean.

-Sensory integration is a normal, neurological, developmental process which begins in the womb and continues throughout ones’ life.
-Sensory processing is the process by which our brain takes in sensory input, organizes it and interprets this information for use.
+Sensory Processing (SP) is the process by which our brain takes in sensory input, organizes it and interprets this information for use.

 Sensory processing is something most of us don’t think about as it happens naturally, unconsciously, and spontaneously throughout our day.